Docs

 Server Side Rendering

-3. Importing the InstantSearchServerState and InstantSearchSSRProvider components from react-instantsearch
+3. The InstantSearchServerState and InstantSearchSSRProvider components from react-instantsearch

-Then we are wrapping the InstantSearch component with the InstantSearchSSRProvider component and passing the serverState prop to it.
+Then we wrap the InstantSearch component with the InstantSearchSSRProvider component and pass the serverState prop to it.

 import {